|

 My

-to both children and adults for 23 years, and have painted for over
+to both children and adults for over 20 years, and have painted over

 30. I am a substitute